advpetc/tech_notes/docs/Leetcode/121,123,132,188,309,714-best-time-to-buy-and-sell-stock.md

 ## presumptions

 1. there is only one stock to be bought
-2. no consective buy or sell happens (buy on day one and buy one day two, instead, can only choose rest or sell)
+2. no consecutive buy or sell happens (buy on day one and buy one day two, instead, can only choose rest or sell)

 ## state machine